 Choosing A Weaving Loom

 Choosing which weaving loom to buy can by a daunting process.
-At Weft Blown we supply a wide range of looms and want to make this easier for you so we have created this guide to help explain the differences between each type of loom we sell and what you can make with them.
+At Weft Blown we supply a wide range of looms from a starters weaving kit up to a 32 shaft floor loom and we want to make deciding what suits your needs easier for you so we have created this guide to help explain the differences between each type of loom we sell and what you can make with them.

 Before we start there are a two technical words that may help you if you are completely new to weaving: